Aish12s/retrival/ReadMe.md

 Search Engine refers to a huge database of internet resources such as web pages, newsgroups, programs, images etc. It helps to locate information on World Wide Web.
 User can search for any information by passing query in form of keywords or phrase.
 It then searches for relevant information in its database and return to the user by using Web scraping process for extracting and creating a structured representation of data from a web site

-Goto backend/ and execute : `pip install -r requirements.txt` to install all the requirements.
+Goto backend and execute : `pip install -r requirements.txt` to install all the requirements.

 Then run ServerMain.py file to start the server
 To execute type : `python ServerMain.py`